beets3d/FutureMakers/docs/projects/keyboard_cap/index.md

    - Layer height: 0.1-0.2mm for detail
    - Infill: 100% or high for strength
    - Supports: Enable for overhanging frosting/sprinkles
-5. Slice and preview the print.
+4. Slice and preview the print.

 Slicer preview:
 ![Slicer Preview](./images/keyboard_cap_04.jpg)

-### 3. Printing and Post-Processing
+### 3. Design, Print, and Finish Your Donut Keycap

-**Objective**: Print and finish your donut keycap.
+**Objective**: Create, print, and finish your donut-themed keycap.

 **Content**:

+1. **Design the Aesthetics**
+   - In Fusion 360 or Nomad Sculpt, design the donut-themed top of the keycap:
+     - Sculpt the donut shape, add frosting, and sprinkle details.
+     - Blend the creative design with the functional keycap base.
+     - Beginners can focus on this step, using a pre-made base and stem.

+2. **Print the Keycap**
+   - Export your finished model as an STL file.
-1. Print the keycap using your 3D printer.
+   - Print the keycap using your 3D printer.

+3. **Post-Processing**
-2. Remove the print and clean up any supports or rough edges.
+   - Remove the print and clean up any supports or rough edges.
-3. Sand the surfaces for a smooth finish, especially the stem area.
+   - Sand the surfaces for a smooth finish, especially the stem area.
-4. (Optional) Paint the donut:
+   - (Optional) Paint the donut:
      - Use acrylics for the base, frosting, and sprinkles.
      - Add gloss or matte varnish for realism.

 Donut keycap before finishing:
 ![Printed Donut Keycap](./images/keyboard_cap_05.jpg)